Fair Oaks Ranch Golf & Country Club

 There are a total of 36 holes.
 Both courses are a full 18 holes.
 Our greens are tiff dwarf bermuda and our turf and fairways are overseeded with winter rye 85% of the year.

 Looking out the Veranda - Live Oak starts on the right-hand side with hole No. 1, leading around counter-clockwise with hole No. 10 on the left side.
-There is a putting green, driving range and chipping green just outside the Oak Leaf Lounge, then finally the 18th hole.
+There is a putting green, driving range and chipping green just outside the Tavern, then finally the 18th hole.

 This course is on the opposite side of the road in front of the club.

-There are two putting greens: one is outside the Oak Leaf Lounge and the other is across the street at Blackjack.
+There are two putting greens: one is outside the Tavern and the other is across the street at Blackjack.